 Simmons & Simmons is a leading international law firm with fully integrated teams working throughout Europe, the Middle East and Asia.
 Their vision is to continue to be a leading global law firm through their sector focus, which is underpinned by their ambition to provide their clients with high quality advice and deliver value through new ways of working.

-You can also read more case studies on our website – click here for Simmons & Simmons trainees and here for Simmons & Simmons vacation scheme case studies.
+You can read more case studies on our website – click here for Simmons & Simmons trainees and here for Simmons & Simmons vacation scheme case studies.